 What makes a master trust different?

 The Aviva Master Trust is different from our other pension offerings.
-It’s governed by Trustees who are wholly independent from Aviva, and are supported by their independent advisers.
+It’s governed by a Trustee Board that is wholly independent, and supported by its independent advisers.

 A master trust is an occupational pension scheme.

-The Aviva Master Trust consists of just one legal trust and a single board of Trustees, which acts as trustee for the whole trust.
-Each employer using the Trust has its own section within the overall arrangement.
+The Aviva Master Trust consists of just one legal trust and a single board of Trustee Directors, which acts as trustee for the whole trust.
+Each employer using the trust has its own section within the overall arrangement.

-The role of the Trustees is crucial.
-They're wholly independent of the pension provider, and they're the ones who have ultimate responsibility for the investments in the scheme and the ways in which the scheme serves its members.
-They hold Aviva to task as both sponsor and administrator, ensuring that the Aviva Master Trust offers value for members.
+The role of the Trustee Board is crucial.
+It's wholly independent of the pension provider, and has ultimate responsibility for the investments in the scheme and the ways in which the scheme serves its members.
+The Trustee Board holds Aviva to task as both sponsor and administrator, ensuring that the Aviva Master Trust offers value for members.

 The role of the employer is important.
 They decide contribution levels to the scheme, for example.

-The Trustees are always keen to engage with employers and scheme members.
-They regularly seek feedback from both parties and encourage open and honest discussion at all times.
+The Trustee Board is always keen to engage with employers and scheme members.
+It regularly seeks feedback from both parties and encourages open and honest discussion at all times.

-We therefore believe it's important to choose a master trust whose Trustees understand workplace pensions and investments inside out, and have a strong record of looking after members' best interests.
+We therefore believe it's important to choose a master trust whose Trustee Board understands workplace pensions and investments inside out and has a strong record of looking after members' best interests.

-The key role of the Trustees – experience, expertise and governance
+The key role of the Trustee Board – experience, expertise and governance

-By choosing the Aviva Master Trust, you and your members will be able to take advantage of quality governance and a wealth of financial services experience from the Trustees.
-And because the Trustees' services are used by a number of unrelated employers, not just yourselves, it's a cost-effective workplace pension solution for your business.
+By choosing the Aviva Master Trust, you and your members will be able to take advantage of quality governance and a wealth of financial services experience from the Trustee Board.
+And because the Trustee Board's services are used by a number of unrelated employers, not just yourselves, it's a cost-effective workplace pension solution for your business.

-The Aviva Master Trust's Board is made up of five wholly independent Trustees with the expertise, vision and commitment to provide genuine confidence.
-All are established leaders in their own right, with many years' experience in a variety of capabilities within the UK pensions industry.
-Each Trustee also has their own specialist background, giving the Board the balance of diverse skills needed to ensure effective Scheme governance.
-The Trustees work in tandem with their independent external advisers and Aviva's own experts to further enhance their range of competencies to ensure the scheme is being managed effectively for customers at all times.
+The Aviva Master Trust Trustee Board is made up of five wholly independent Trustee Directors with the expertise, vision and commitment to provide genuine confidence.
+All Trustee Directors are established leaders in their own right, with many years' experience in a variety of capabilities within the UK pensions industry.
+Each Trustee Director also has their own specialist background, giving the Board the balance of diverse skills needed to ensure effective scheme governance.
+The Trustee Board works in tandem with its independent external advisers and Aviva's own experts to further enhance their range of competencies to ensure the scheme is being managed effectively for customers at all times.

 Why choose the Aviva Master Trust?

-“As Trustees we are passionate about providing you with excellent value as well as expertise, reassurance and support.
+“As a Trustee Board we are passionate about providing you with excellent value as well as expertise, reassurance and support.
 We commit to helping you make well informed decisions so as to achieve your future financial goals.
 We work collaboratively with Aviva to protect and invest your retirement savings responsibly and sustainably.”

-Aviva supports this statement and works closely with the Trustees to achieve this.
+Aviva supports this statement and works closely with the Trustee Board to achieve this.

 Aviva Master Trust combines these priorities with Aviva's strengths, namely the scale, resources and financial stability, to fully support members.